 How do refugee stories begin?

-For many of our displaced friends, their stories begin like any other story.
+For many displaced persons, their stories begin like any other story.
 "I had a beautiful childhood."
 "I had a good job".
 "I was an engineer".
 "I was a surgeon."

 But then the narrative changes: “One day, I received a threatening letter from the Taliban”.
 “Then one day, my husband was abducted by members of a vicious gang”.
 “Then one day, ISIS”.
 “Then one day, bombs."

-The scope of today’s global displacement is staggering.
+The scope of today’s global displacement is overwhelming.
 The names and places might change, but the dangers are the same.
-Refugees face smugglers, kidnappers, border patrols, orders to arrest and imprison or, in some cases, shoot to kill.
-Despite the dangers, they take desperate measures to save themselves and their families.
+Despite the risks, refugees take desperate measures to save themselves and their families.

-As the world experiences a steady increase in the number of refugees, we are simultaneously witnessing an upsurge of false narratives about refugees that question who these people are and why they are on the run.
-They ask what their intentions are, whether they ought to have claim on the basic human right of safety, and how the strongest nations are — or are not — morally obligated to respond to humanity’s most vulnerable.
+As the world experiences a steady increase in the number of refugees, there is upsurge of false narratives about refugees.
+Refugees are asked why they have claim on the basic human rights of safety, shelter, and work.